sowmithraramesh/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Billing and payment details for each appointment.

-# ER Diagram Submission - JOHN CHRISTOBER T
+# ER Diagram Submission - SOWMITHRA R

 ## Scenario Chosen:
 University